 Home Safety & Security

-It is important to prioritise safety now that you are living in your house.
-Student properties are especially vulnerable as there are usually a number of tenants sharing responsibilities and a higher than usual number of items which are attractive to burglars (eg numerous phones, laptops).
-Therefore you need to maintain some basic safety standards:
+Student properties are especially vulnerable as there are usually a number of tenants sharing responsibilities and a higher than usual number of items which are attractive to burglars (eg numerous phones, laptops) so it is important to prioritise safety.

 - Always make sure you shut your windows if you are not in a room, and always keep your front door locked.
 Most burglaries on student properties occur through unforced entry.
 Don't make it easy!

-- Do not leave valuables in easy view, such as laptops and ipods on window sills.
+- Do not leave valuables in easy view, such as laptops and iPads on window sills.

 - When you purchase new items (e.g. laptops) don’t advertise it to burglars by leaving the packaging outside.